 Ever been somewhere with the kids and wanted to pretend they weren’t yours?
-That’s apparently how the big four cellphone providers feel about their offspring.
-They don’t mind them being both seen and heard, but they’d prefer you not know they’re associated with them.
+That’s how the big four cellphone providers feel about their offspring.

-The subbrands use the same towers and systems as the major brands, but at a lower price and with no contract.
-Although you should check first, the parent network phone should be compatible with the subbrand service.
-If not, buy a good used phone or a new one that’s unlocked and compatible.
+The sub-brands use the same towers and systems as the major brands, but at a lower price and with no contract.
+Although you should check first, the parent network phone should be compatible with the sub-brand service.
+If not, simply buy a good used phone or a new one that’s unlocked and compatible.

 As we explained in 4 Steps to Cut Your Cellphone Bill in Half, phone prices are dropping, so there’s no longer any reason to be locked in a contract for an extended period of time simply to get a subsidized phone.
 Discounters typically offer phones for less than $100.

-SaveOnPhone.com says these “secret cellphone plans” can save consumers 6o percent to 75 percent off their monthly bills.
+SaveOnPhone.com says these “secret cellphone plans” can save consumers 60 percent to 75 percent off their monthly bills.

-Example: As I’m writing this, this page of Verizon’s site says that a single-line plan that includes unlimited talk, text and 2 GB of data is $75 a month on a two-year contract.
-But go to Total Wireless, which uses Verizon’s network, and you’ll find a contract-free plan that includes 2.5 GB of data for just $35 a month.
+Example: As I’m writing this, Verizon’s site says that a single-line plan that includes unlimited talk, text and 2 GB of data is $75 a month on a two-year contract.
+But go to Total Wireless, which uses Verizon’s network, and you’ll find a contract-free plan that includes 5 GB of data for just $35 a month.
 More than twice the data, less than half the price!

 So, if you have a contract with one of the Big 4, you might want to compare prices with a discounter and see if changing makes sense.